 - Partner Retirement in Law Firms– Globe Law and Business – read more here

 Over 200 articles and book reviews written by Ronnie on legal and management topics have been published.
 Many radio and TV broadcasts have featured Ronnie; he is often quoted in the legal and national press.
-A couple of years ago the Law Society Gazette – the publication of record for solicitors in England and Wales – published a 2 page profile of Ronnie describing him as “one of the UK’s most prominent employment lawyers”.
+A few years ago the Law Society Gazette – the publication of record for solicitors in England and Wales – published a 2 page profile of Ronnie describing him as “one of the UK’s most prominent employment lawyers”.

 International Bar Association conferences all over the world have been attended by Ronnie.
 He has actively participated in meetings of the Committees on Employment and Industrial Relations Law, Business Organisations, Law Firm Management and Professional Ethics.
 He is a past Chairman of the Senior Lawyers’ Committee.
 In November 2020 Ronnie made a presentation to an IBA panel on Succession Planning for Law Firms and In October 2021 he was a member of an IBA panel on The Psychological Aspects of Retirement.

 Ronnie’s interests outside the law include opera; skiing; swimming; scuba diving; and management studies.
 Ronnie has a passion for chocolate (he is a member of the Academy of Chocolate and a brand ambassador for Paul A. Young) and never misses an episode of The Archers.
 He also has a keen interest in motoring.
 For many years he was the motoring correspondent of City Solicitor.
 Between 2012 and 2018 Ronnie served on the Board of the Royal Automobile Club; he was also a member of the Club’s Corporate Governance and Communications Committee.

 Ronnie has many years’ experience in employment and partnership law.
-He was the Senior Partner at Fox Williams between 1989 and 2005 and founded the highly-regarded practice Fox, now Fox & Partners, in 2006.
+He was the Senior Partner at Fox Williams between 1989 and 2005.
+He founded a highly-regarded practice, Fox, in 2006 which became Fox & Partners in 2017.